-Claire normally accepted her mother's anger like gravity--something that just had to be endured.
+Claire typically her mother's anger like gravity--something that just had to be endured.
 However, she wanted to see and be seen by Federico.
 "Sorry, Mom.
 I was carried away when I said that, but all the girls will be dressed in shorts.
 It's hot today."

-Her mother raised her eyebrows.
-"Only girls that I wouldn't want you to associate with.
-Go upstairs right now, young lady and change ... into that floral jumper.
+Eyebrows raised, her mother said, "Only girls I wouldn't want you to associate with.
+Go upstairs right now, young lady, and change... into that floral jumper.
 You looked very nice in that last Palm Sunday."

 Claire considered herself an obedient girl, doing what her mother asked as soon as she asked, but today she couldn't stop herself.
 "Last year I was a child.
 I won't wear that childish dress ever again.
 I'm already dressed."

 "You will change.
 I knew it was a mistake to let you get your haircut.
-I'm not letting you go to church dressed like a tramp."
+I'm not letting you go to church and disgrace me."

 Claire shook her head in astonishment.
 Her mother's insult stung her pride and her self-image.
 She ran back upstairs to her room, slamming her door.
 She locked it and wept with impotent rage.

 In a moment, her mother came up.
 She pushed the door and then rattled the doorknob.
-"Open up, young lady," she demanded.
+"Open up, young lady."